 Background

 Ovid MEDLINE, Embase on Ovid and more specialist resources like APA PsycInfo, are often described collectively as bibliographic databases.
 Or, even more specifically, as abstracting and indexing (A&I) databases.
 This description refers to a common feature they all share, namely that the record in the database is not the full-text equivalent of the original publication but a reflection of it.
-A reflection composed of specific units of information, called databases fields whose own content or values have been gleaned from the original document and mapped to the database record.
+A reflection composed of specific units of information, called database fields whose own content or values have been gleaned from the original document and mapped to the database record.
 This process of converting the information from an original publication into a database record is carried out by indexers.
 The highly trained and qualified indexers at the National Library of Medicine (NLM) carry out this task for PubMed.

 Generally speaking, original documents up for inclusion in the database, can be represented by their original title.
 The majority of these original documents, particularly those from scientific journals, will also have an abstract associated with them.
 These two pieces of information, taken over by the indexers ‘as is’, constitute the informational foundation of any database record.
-As such, rendered as the database fields, Title (TI) and Abstract (AB), either alone or in combination, they provide a sure and reliable way of retrieving information from any bibliographic databases.
+As such, rendered as the database fields, Title (TI) and Abstract (AB), either alone or in combination, they provide a sure and reliable way of retrieving information from any bibliographic database.
 Some of which, e.g. Ovid MEDLINE and Embase on Ovid, are composed of tens of millions of records.

 Practice Suggestions

-3. Although the NOT operator can only be used via the command line, it is a very useful means of separating out sets of results.
+- Although the NOT operator can only be used via the command line, it is a very useful means of separating out sets of results.
 Use the NOT operator to isolate the additional results obtained from the previous search.
 What do the isolated results have in common?

 Search Stategy